Michel Rusheshangoga

-Michel Rusheshangoga (born 25 August 1994) is a Rwandan international footballer who plays for As Kigali, as a defender.
+Michel Rusheshangoga (born 25 August 1994) is a Rwandan former footballer who played for As Kigali, as a defender.

 Career

 Rusheshangoga has played for Kigali-based clubs Isonga and APR.

 He made his senior international debut for Rwanda on 1 December 2012 in and against Eritrea (0–2), where he played the entire match, and has appeared in FIFA World Cup qualifying matches.